-INFORMATION FOR PATIENTS WITH TWO PATHOGENIC MUTATIONS OR VARIANTS, LIKELY PATHOGENIC
+INFORMATION FOR PATIENTS WITH ONE PATHOGENIC MUTATION OR VARIANT, LIKELY PATHOGENIC

-Result POSITIVE Your testing shows that you have two pathogenic (disease-causing) mutations or variants that are likely pathogenic in a gene that causes FH.
+Result POSITIVE Your testing shows that you have a pathogenic (disease-causing) mutation or a variant that is likely pathogenic in a gene that causes FH.
 Both of these should be treated as the same type of positive result.
-Diagnosis FH People with two mutations typically have have homozygous familial hypercholesterolemia (HoFH), and those with one mutation have heterozygous familial hypercholesterolemia (HeFH).
-However, if your cholesterol levels are more consistent with HeFH, your mutations could be located on the same copy of the gene, and you could actually have HeFH.
-Familial testing may be necessary to determine whether mutations are on the same or different copies of the gene.
-High cholesterol levels over time can cause an increased risk for heart disease, but treatment can help reduce risk.
+Diagnosis FH People with one mutation typically have heterozygous familial hypercholesterolemia (HeFH), and those with two mutations have homozygous familial hypercholesterolemia (HoFH).
+However, if your cholesterol levels are consistent with HoFH and only one mutation was found, you could actually have HoFH and the second mutation was unable to be found from the testing.
 Gene DEFINITION Genes are instructions for how our bodies work and develop.
 Everyone has two copies of each gene.
 We get one copy of each gene from each of our parents.
 Mutations (changes in the gene, like spelling mistakes) in any of the genes in this test can cause FH.
-Heterozygous Familial Hypercholesterolemia HeFH Mutations in one copy of any of the genes in this test can cause HeFH.
-Adults with untreated HeFH often have LDL cholesterol levels of >190mg/ dL.
+Heterozygous Familial Hypercholesterolemia HeFH One mutation in one copy of any of the genes in this test can cause HeFH.
+Adults with untreated HeFH often have LDL cholesterol levels of >190mg/dL.
 Children or adolescents with untreated HeFH often have LDL cholesterol levels of >160mg/dL.
 Homozygous Familial Hypercholesterolemia HoFH Two mutations in any of the genes in this test can cause HoFH.
 People with untreated HoFH often have LDL cholesterol levels of >400mg/dL.
-Management Options FOR PATIENTS WITH HOFH People with HoFH may respond to a combination of diet change and medications (e.g. statins and PCSK9 inhibitors).
-Additional medications, lipoprotein apheresis treatment, and sometimes even surgery like a liver transplant, might be needed.
+Management Options FOR PATIENTS WITH FH People with HeFH usually respond well to a combination of diet change and medications (e.g. statins and PCSK9 inhibitors).
+Additional medications, lipoprotein apheresis treatment, and sometimes even surgery like a liver transplant, might be needed for patients with HoFH.
 Talk to your doctor about treatment that may be right for you.
-Screening Options FAMILY MEMBERS Careful monitoring of cholesterol levels is important for all close relatives of patients with HoFH.
+Screening Options FAMILY MEMBERS Careful monitoring of cholesterol levels is important for all close relatives of patients with FH.
 Monitoring should begin in childhood for many families.
 Talk to your doctor about which options may be right for you and/or your family.
 Next Steps DISCUSS Please share this with family members so they can talk with their doctors and learn more.
-They can now be tested for these same mutations, if they choose to.
+They can now be tested for this same mutation, if they choose to.
 Reach Out RESOURCES National Society of Genetic Counselors nsgc.org Canadian Association of Genetic Counsellors cagc-accg.ca The FH Foundation thefhfoundation.org Genetic Information Nondiscrimination Act (GINA) ginahelp.org